 Proposers should set the RPS flag “Is this observation part of a grid survey?” to be “Y” (yes).

 Please note that observations taken as part of a grid survey are not constrained and therefore are not guaranteed to have the same (or similar) roll angle.
 Proposers must also include a group or roll constraint if they wish to ensure the individual observations have roll angles within particular tolerances.
 The number of constrained observations, should a grid be constrained, will be determined similarly to the slew tax calculation.
 Grid observations will be grouped into sets with total exposure time, including slew tax, of no more than 90 ksecs and each group will be charged as 1 constrained observation, classified according to the scheme in Section 5.2.8.
-Please refer to the thread Slew Tax and Constrained Observations for Grids
+Please refer to the thread Slew Tax and Constrained Observations for Gridshttp://cxc.harvard.edu/proposer/threads/slewtax for examples.

-http://cxc.harvard.edu/proposer/threads/slewtax for examples.

 7.2 Selection